 The CLV calculation also assumes customer profits are earned in arrears.
 If this isn’t true, you should adjust the model.
 Also, recognize there are multiple CLV calculations.
 While the models vary a bit, the common end result is to place a monetary value on customer relationships based on the present value of the projected future cash flows.

-Customer Lifetime Value Use Cases and Key Questions
+Customer Value Use Cases and Key Questions

-Customer Lifetime Value defines the financial value of each customer – and this information can answer some strategic questions and be applied to a number of use cases.
+CLV defines the financial value of each customer – and this information can answer some strategic questions and be applied to a number of use cases.

 - What’s a lead worth?
 Most CMOs really don’t know and even fewer CEOs know.
 When you have a definitive CLV and understand your lead-to-customer conversion rate you know exactly how much a lead is worth, and how much you should be willing to spend on new leads.
 Marketers who fail to understand their CLV are almost certainly either under spending or overspending in marketing acquisition costs (i.e. cost per lead) and probably also failing to spend the correct amount to keep and grow (existing) customers.